chcortes20/chcortes20/README.md

 - 👋 Hi, I’m @chcortes20
-- 👀 I’m interested in Becpmong a professional embedded developer, so i have made this repo show all the things i have been practicing on that would bettter show my knowledge to a potential employer
+- 👀 I’m interested in Becoming a professional embedded developer, so i have made this repo show all the things i have been practicing on that would bettter show my knowledge to a potential employer
 - 🌱 I’m currently learning more about embdded development, I am attending UCSD extension for a professional certificate in embedded systems
       Example courses include: